Healthy Recipes Blog

 Ingredients

 For the blue cheese dressing: Sour cream, mayonnaise, kosher salt, garlic powder, and crumbled blue cheese.
-For the best flavor and texture, please use full-fat sour cream in the dressing.
+For the best flavor and texture, please use full-fat sour cream.

 Blue cheese dressing ingredients.